 This release of the Dynamics 365 Customer Engagement Web Services does not include information about the Organization Data Service.
 You can find information about the Organization Data Service in the documentation for the Dynamics CRM 2015 release at Use the OData endpoint with web resources.

 Discovery web services

-Dynamics 365 is a multi-tenant application.
-This means that a single deployment can host multiple instances of Dynamics 365, each with its own data, each available via a different URL.
-Additionally, especially when Dynamics 365 servers are hosted in a data center, the specific server can change as resources are moved or load balanced.
+Dynamics 365 for Customer Engagement is a multi-tenant application.
+This means that a single deployment can host multiple instances of Customer Engagement, each with its own data, each available via a different URL.
+Additionally, especially when Dynamics 365 for Customer Engagement servers are hosted in a data center, the specific server can change as resources are moved or load balanced.
 Discovery web services provide a way for a client to detect which servers and organizations are available for a user to connect to based on their user account.
 You can choose to use either the Web API Discovery service or the IDiscoveryService web service.
 The Web API Discovery service provides the same benefits as the Web API, it is easier to consume for a wider range of programming languages, platforms, and devices.

 Deployment web service

 For Dynamics 365 for Customer Engagement (on-premises) you can perform actions to manage your deployment programmatically using the Deployment web service.
 These are essentially the same operations you can perform on the server using the Deployment manager tool client installed on the server.
 You can create, import, or delete organizations as well as apply certain settings in code.
 This may be useful when you want to automate certain processes if you are providing a hosting service or if you want to automate creation of environments for testing.